ganainy/raspberrypi-captive-portal/rpi-setup.md

     ```bash
     sudo nano /opt/captive-portal-listener-node/.env
     ```
-    *Add the required environment variables based on the `.env.example` file in the `local-auth-server` directory.*
+    *Add the required environment variables based on the `.env.example` file in the `local-server-to-remote-server-connector` directory.*

 4. **Create a Systemd Service**
     ```bash